grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 	}
 	````

 1. This same technique can be used to implement the 'Rate us' functionality.
 There is already a "Rate us" button in the game.
 For demo purposes, it is coded to come up every 4th time you finish a round.
-So all we have to do is add code the **OnRateClicked** in the **SocialDialogManager** Behaviour (this file is located in CodeLab\Scripts\SocialDialogManager folder).
+So all we have to do is add code to the **OnRateClicked** event handler in the **SocialDialogManager** Behaviour (this file is located in CodeLab\Scripts\SocialDialogManager folder).

 	````C#
 	public void OnRateClicked ()